Riverside Wildfire Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Wildfires are an ever-present threat in Riverside, California, that often leaves devastation in their wake.
-In 2023 alone, Riverside County faced multiple significant wildfires, including the Rabbit Fire, which scorched over 8,283 acres, and the Bonny Fire, consuming approximately 2,322 acres.
+In 2023 alone, Riverside County faced multiple significant wildfires, including the Rabbit Fire, which scorched over 8,283 acres, and the Bonny Fire, which engulfed approximately 2,322 acres.
 These incidents not only destroyed vast landscapes but also displaced families, destroyed homes, and disrupted communities.

-- Resources — We collaborate with fire investigators, environmental experts, and medical professionals to build a robust case on your behalf.
+- Resources — We collaborate with fire investigators, environmental experts, and medical professionals to build a case on your behalf.

 An attack that took place when a homeless man used an unsecured baseball bat in the Walmart store to attack a husband and wife who were shopping nearby.
 The jury found that Walmart was 50 percent liable for the attack, and the amount of the judgment against the company exceeded $30,000,000.– BRIAN BEECHER